pakshuang/ai-chat-survey/docs/localisation.md

 ## Suggestions

-An existing script `root/scripts/finetuning/Qlora-GPTQ-script.py` has been created to provide a simple pipeline for future finetuning efforts.
+An existing script `root/scripts/finetuning/GPTQLoRA-script.py` has been created to provide a simple pipeline for future finetuning efforts.
 To run this script, one needs to have a different set of Python dependencies from the rest of the app, which primarily focuses on the deployment of the Large Language Model.

-> **Warning**: Pipenv does not seem to be compatible with Pytorch for GPU support.
-We recommend using another python environment.
+> **Info:** The finetuning process is separate from the deployment of the model onto the app.
+This script can be run separately without any container.

 ## Requirements
 1. Nvidia GPU with a bare minimum of 8GB VRAM, and a soft requirement of 16GB VRAM.